Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

-To uncover weaker lattice modes, we increased the pump fluence to 130 {\mjcm} (Fig. \blue{3}).
-Under these conditions, the transition temperature is suppressed to $T_{\rm DW} \approx$ 95 K [Fig. \blue{3(a)}].
-Remarkably, despite this $\sim$30$\%$ reduction in $T_{\rm DW}$, the ground-state gap remains nearly unchanged at 2$\Delta_{\rm DW}(0) \approx$ 55 meV (see Sec. \blue{II} of the Supplemental Material \cite{SUPPM}).
-This behavior yields an enhanced coupling ratio 2$\Delta_{\rm DW}(0)/k_BT_{\rm DW} \approx$ 6.6, compared to $\sim$4.4 at low fluence.
-The robustness of the gap in the face of reduced $T_{\rm DW}$ highlights a strikingly nonthermal effect of photoexcitation: instead of simply suppressing order, light drives {\LNO} deeper into a strong-coupling regime.
-This contrasts sharply with hydrostatic pressure, where both $T_{\rm DW}$ and the gap are monotonically reduced \cite{SXu2025NC}, and with bilayer La$_3$Ni$_2$O$_7$, where the gap diminishes under increasing fluence, leading to a reduced ratio \cite{QYWu2025B}.
-Thus, the density wave in {\LNO} is unusually robust against photodoping, reflecting a lattice-stabilized mechanism.
+To uncover weaker lattice modes, we increased the pump fluence to 130 {\mjcm} (Fig. \blue{3}).Under these conditions, the transition temperature is suppressed to $T_{\rm DW} \approx$ 95 K [Fig. \blue{3(a)}].
+Within the RT analysis framework, the characteristic gap scale inferred from the relaxation amplitude exhibits much weaker fluence dependence than $T_{\rm DW}$, yielding 2$\Delta_{\rm DW}(0) \approx$ 55 meV (see Sec. \blue{II} of the Supplemental Material \cite{SUPPM}) and an enhanced apparent ratio 2$\Delta_{\rm DW}(0)/k_BT_{\rm DW} \approx$ 6.6, compared with $\sim$4.4 at low fluence.
+This behavior contrasts with hydrostatic pressure, where both $T_{\rm DW}$ and the gap are monotonically reduced \cite{SXu2025NC}, and with ultrafast measurements on bilayer La$_3$Ni$_2$O$_7$, where the gap diminishes under increasing fluence, leading to a reduced ratio \cite{QYWu2025B}.
+Such differences likely reflect the distinct nature of equilibrium versus nonequilibrium perturbations, as well as material-dependent variations in dimensionality and electron-lattice coupling.
+In particular, the pronounced lattice entanglement observed here suggests that the DW state in {\LNO} may be more strongly lattice stabilized, contributing to its unusual robustness against photodoping.